// inside head tag

 dotnet run --project tools/StatelessExecution -- --block path/to/block.json --witness path/to/witness.json

-Constraints: At this stage, the executor is aimed at controlled replay and testing, not production workloads, but it demonstrates that stateless execution is possible today.
+Constraints: At this stage, the witness and the executor are aimed at controlled replay and testing, not production workloads, but it demonstrates that stateless execution is possible today.

 Minimal EVM Binary (Done)